MicrosoftDocs/Viva/Viva/glint/setup/reporting-setup.md

 ### Aggregate Indices

-For most surveys, using aggregate indices is not recommended.
+For most surveys, using aggregate indices isn't recommended.
 Aggregates are groups of items that are similar.
 For surveys with a large number of items, however, it can make sense to group similar questions into aggregates.
 Typically, aggregates are statistically validated constructs which contain highly correlated questions.
 Only rating-type questions can be part of aggregate indices.

 If adding an Aggregate Index: